Bernese Oberland Switzerland travel guide 2026 - Eiger Mönch Jungfrau peaks

 The Bernese Oberland (Berner Oberland in German) is the alpine heartland of the Swiss canton of Bern, stretching from the shores of Lakes Thun and Brienz up through the Lauterbrunnen and Grindelwald valleys to the famous “big three” peaks: the Eiger (3,967m), Mönch (4,107m), and Jungfrau (4,158m).

-The main gateway city is Interlaken, which sits between the two lakes.
-From Interlaken, you can reach any major destination in the region within 30–90 minutes by train or cable car.
-That connectivity is key — you don’t need a car here.
-The region runs on one of the world’s most efficient mountain railway networks.
+The main gateway city is Interlaken, which sits right between those two lakes.
+What’s cool is that from Interlaken, you can hit any major destination in the region within 30–90 minutes by train or cable car.
+That incredible connectivity is key, honestly – you absolutely don’t need a car here.
+This region practically runs on one of the world’s most efficient mountain railway networks, which is pretty amazing.

-- Interlaken — the flat valley hub, best for budget travelers
+• Interlaken – the flat valley hub; it’s generally best for budget travelers.

-- Lauterbrunnen — the dramatic waterfall valley, gateway to Wengen and Mürren
+• Lauterbrunnen – that dramatic waterfall valley, and your gateway to Wengen and Mürren.

-- Grindelwald — the most touristic mountain village, gateway to Jungfraujoch via Eiger Express
+• Grindelwald – easily the most touristy mountain village, also a gateway to Jungfraujoch via the Eiger Express.

-- Wengen and Mürren — car-free mountain villages with direct Eiger-Jungfrau views
+• Wengen and Mürren – these are car-free mountain villages, offering direct, jaw-dropping Eiger-Jungfrau views.

-- Kandersteg — quieter alpine base in the western Bernese Oberland
+• Kandersteg – a much quieter alpine base located in the western Bernese Oberland.

-- Brienz — lakeside town known for wood carving and Brienzer Rothorn
+• Brienz – a charming lakeside town famous for its wood carving tradition and the Brienzer Rothorn.

 The 6 Must-See Highlights of the Bernese Oberland